bridgetownrb/bridgetown/bridgetown-website/src/_docs/bundled-configurations.md

 category: bundledconfigurations
 ---

+**_This feature hasn't been released yet and is available in the `main` branch._**

-**_New_** in Bridgetown 0.20: Bridgetown bundles a number of automation scripts to set up common project configurations.
+Bridgetown bundles a number of automation scripts to set up common project configurations.
 You can run these scripts using `bundle exec bridgetown configure [CONFIGURATION]`

 The configurations we include are:
 - [TailwindCSS](#tailwindcss) (`tailwindcss`)